13 Reasons Why – You Should Have Life Insurance

-In 2018, the IRS has increased the estate tax exemption from $5.49 million per individual to $11.4 million.
-For more than 99% of Americans, this exemption is large enough to prevent their surviving family members from paying estate taxes to the IRS.
-However, if your estate is worth more than the exemption or if the exemption decreases in the future, your loved one’s may owe taxes on the assets you intended to leave behind.
+In 2026, the estate tax exemption will decrease from more than $12,000,000 to roughly $6,200,000 per individual.
+The current exemption is large enough to prevent 99% of American's surviving family members from paying estate taxes, but if your estate is worth more than $6 million your loved one’s may owe taxes on the assets you intended to leave behind.

 If you’re starting a business, you may be considering an SBA loan.
 SBA loans require the lowest down payment and the lowest interest rates, but they usually require loan collateralization.
 Loan collateralization essentially ensures that your bank or lender will be paid back for the full balance of your loan, even if you pass away before it is repaid.

 To collateralize an SBA loan, most people purchase term insurance with a guaranteed period that is equal to their loan term and a face amount that matches their loan balance.
 As the loan is paid down, the life insurance the exceeds the balance of the loan will be assigned to another individual such as a business partner or a spouse.

 If you already own a business, it may be in your best interest to create a buy-sell agreement that is funded with life insurance.
 Buy-sell agreements are utilized by businesses with more than one owner and their primary purpose is to determine how the business would be divided if an owner were to pass away or leave the company.
 This prevents the surviving owners and their deceased partners’ family from going to court or selling the business.